Nordic Trouser Guide

 For most conditions this type of material is a far better choice than a waterproof membrane.
 The reason is that these membranes often become too waterproof.
 To understand why this is a problem it is worth considering the two major sources of moisture when you are in the outdoors.
 Rain is one, and the heat released by your body when you are active is the other.
 A lot of times a membrane simply cannot release the moisture on the inside of your garment as quickly as it is generated.
 The result is that you get wet from the inside, no matter how protected you are from the elements outside.

-A polyester and cotton fabric, like G-1000 from Fjallraven or LPC from Lundhags, on the other hand is far better suited to release this type of moisture.
+A polyester and cotton fabric, like G-1000 from Fjallraven, on the other hand is far better suited to release this type of moisture.
 In addition, it is able to stand up to light showers as well and dries quickly if it does get wet.
 The combination means that the fabric is ideal to be worn in pretty much any condition, except when it is absolutely pouring down for prolonged periods of time.
 For times like these a simple, and lightweight, waterproof garment should be used in conjunction.

 Another important aspect of the material is that it is very adaptable.
 Since the wax used to increase the water resistance can easily be applied or washed out, they can be adapted to suit the conditions.
 On warm sunny days, the wax can be washed out - making the trouser light and breathable.
 On days where precipitation looks more likely, wax can be added to improve the water resistance.